 Train Performance Management works with standardized templates which are used by all participating countries.
-This way comparability and aggregation is promoted.
+In this way comparability and aggregation is promoted.
 All monitored traffic will be evaluated and regularly reported.
-The reports will show the current development of important key figures.
-Some of these figures will be used to calculate the KPI described in chapter 5.8.3 of this Implementation Plan.
+The reports show the current development of important key figures.
+Some of these figures are used to calculate the KPI described in chapter 4.8.1 of this Implementation Plan.
 The identified weaknesses and the formulated measures to eliminate them are collected in a catalogue of measures.